edubf22/nba-games/README.md

 # Goals
  1. Build a machine learning model capable of predicting the outcome of NBA matches.
- 2. Deploy the model by creating a Streamlit app.
+ 2. Deploy the model by creating a Streamlit app ([check it out!](https://nba-prediction-with-edu.streamlit.app/)).

 # Navigating this Repo
 ── [`data/`](data): contains all raw data